Spring Testing Updates

 Test Scheduling and Collection Sites

 Where do I go for testing?Testing is offered at multiple locations on City, East and Nebraska Innovation campuses.
-There will also be a location at the University of Nebraska at Omaha the week of Jan.
-19.

 Can I use any of the UNL testing locations or am I assigned to one?Each time you register for your test, you can sign up to use any of the UNL saliva-based testing locations.
 Choose whichever one is most convenient for your schedule.